elibroftw/modern-desktop-app-template/SAMPLE_README.md

 ### `yarn start`

 Run the app in the development mode ~~and opens [http://localhost:3000](http://localhost:3000) in your browser~~.
 The page should reload when you make changes.
-You may also see lint errors in the console.
+You may also see lint errors in the console

 ### `yarn serve`